Sasho CirovskiCamp Director / Head Coach

-Maryland men's soccer head coach Sasho Cirovski has announced former Terrapin standout Jake Pace has been hired as director of operations, effective immediately.
+Maryland men's soccer head coach Sasho Cirovski has announced former Terrapin standout Jake Pace has been hired as men's soccer assistant coach.
 After seeing action as a reserve defender as a freshman, Pace moved up top to the striker position where he shined in his final three seasons at Maryland.
 He finished his career with 13 goals, including a career-high six as a captain his senior year.
 Pace played an important role in back-to-back Atlantic Coast Conference championships in 2012 and 2013 and helped guide the Terps to the College Cup in each of his last two seasons at Maryland.
 Pace won a pair of state championships with River Hill High School as a two-time Baltimore Sun First Team All-Met selection prior to his arrival to College Park.
 He earned a bachelor's degree in kinesiology from Maryland.
 For the past 4 years, Pace has served as the Director of Soccer Operations for Maryland Men's Soccer.

 Miles Vaughn completed his second season as Maryland's Director of Soccer Operations after being named to the post in February of 2018.
 Vaughn comes to Maryland from the Bethesda Soccer Club.
 With Bethesda, one of the top youth clubs in the area, Vaughn managed all club facilities, including scheduling venues for 80 teams.
 He was a key player in the growth of Bethesda's field allotment.
 He also managed club equipment, registration, and sponsorships.